JustBeingLuis/JustBeingLuis/README.md

 ## 🚀 Hello there!

-I'm **Luis Mario Toscano Palomino**, a passionate Full Stack Developer and Computer science student at the **Universidad Industrial de Santander (UIS)** — one of Colombia's top public universities.

-I enjoy building scalable web applications and contributing to applied research projects that address real-world challenges in **biomedicine**, **computer vision**, and **intelligent systems**.
+I'm Luis Mario Toscano Palomino, a Computer Science student in my final year at Universidad Industrial de Santander (UIS) and a Full Stack Developer.
+I specialize in building scalable web applications and conducting applied research in Computer Vision, Biomedicine, and Intelligent Systems.

 ---